AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     (channels are comma-separated)
   * `AVGCOLOR` : the average pixel value of the image (channels are comma-separated)
+  * `NONFINITE_COUNT` : the number of pixel values in the image that are either NaN or Inf values.
+(Added in OIIO 2.5.10.)
   * `META` : a multi-line string containing the full metadata of the image, similar to what would be printed with `oiiotool -info -v`.
   * `METABRIEF` : a string containing the brief one-line description,